eduardo-matos/onx/README.md

 ```

 ### onx/buffer
-Buffers an event by a specific amount of time in miliseconds.
+Buffers an event by a specific amount of time in milliseconds.

 ```javascript
 require(['dojo/dom', 'onx/buffer'], function (dom, buffer) {